PlexSheep/grrsmp/docs/devlog.md

 ## Foreword

-To try and keep the motivation high and improve project transparecy, I am starting a development log.
+To try and keep the motivation high and improve project transparency, I am starting a development log.
 This document contains some information about the development sessions of the authors.
 In case this project becomes actually bigger, this will likely get archived as impractical to maintain, but while it's